Fahim-Azwad/python-messaging-app/README.md

 ## About The Project
 The Python app lets you send SMS to a registered Twilio number (As the account you will test it on is a trial account).
-Have fun sending weird messages to yourself or your spouse through Python.
+Have fun sending weird messages to yourself or your partner through Python!

 ## How To Run The App